sp4ce-cowboy/tp/docs/DeveloperGuide.md

 - The Help Window can be opened with the `F1` keyboard shortcut, which is also default to the original `AB-3`.
 - It can also be invoked with the `help` command, and doing so will populate the `Results Display` with the default UniCa$h Welcome Message.
+- Clicking on the `Copy URL` button will copy the URL to the clipboard.

 ![img_1.png](images/unicash/UniCashHelpWindow.png)